 Prepare for Day Hiking

 Want to experience the Rocky Mountains up close this summer?
-Get started on the right foot by learning about clothing for hiking, footwear selection, blister prevention, daypack essentials, animal safety, and suggestions for great places to hike.
+Get started on the right foot in this 2-hour lecture and learn about clothing for hiking, footwear selection, blister prevention, daypack essentials, animal safety and suggestions for great places to hike.
+Prerequisite: none.
+Includes: instructor.

 Discover Day Hiking Series

-Learn about hiking by getting out with our experienced guides!
-This introductory course includes the Prepare for Day Hiking lecture and three day hikes that progress from easy on-trail walking to hikes with more distance and elevation gain, and some off-trail travel.
+Learn about hiking by getting out with our experienced guides.
+This introductory course includes the Prepare for Day Hiking lecture and 3 day hikes that progress from easy on-trail walking to hikes with more distance and elevation gain, and some off-trail travel.
 This series is ideal for people who are new to hiking.
+Prerequisite: none.
+Includes: lecture, guide, 3 day hikes.

 Guided Day Hikes

-Join us for a day of hiking with an experienced guide, and meet other hikers!
-Enjoy spring flowers, ridgetop views, pristine lakes, alpine meadowds, and fall colours while learning about local ecology, pacing, travel skills, map reading, group safety, and more!
+Join us for a day of group hiking in the Bow Valley or Kananaskis Country with an experienced guide.
+Enjoy spring flowers, ridgetop views, pristine lakes, alpine meadows and fall colours while learning about local ecology, pacing, travel skills, map reading, group safety and more.
 Trips are available for all fitness levels and interests.
+Prerequisite: none.
+Includes: guide.
+Some trips include van transportation.

 Choose 3 Hikes Series

-Change your lifestyle over 8 weeks with this series that combines outdoor fun with indoor fitness training.
-This series is ideal for those new to hiking and who have been fairly inactive.
+Change your lifestyle over 8 weeks with a series that combines outdoor fun with indoor fitness training—ideal for those new to hiking and who have been fairly inactive.
 At the end of the program, you can expect to be able to complete a level 3 hike.
 Includes weekly training sessions led by a certified trainer, 3 evening workshops on a fitness or hiking topic and a day hike in the mountains each weekend, progressing in distance and elevation each week.
 Prerequisite: none.
 Includes: guide, fitness trainer, 3 evening workshops, 8 x 1-hour evening training session, 8 x full-day weekend hike.

 The Hiking Fitness Builder